Did you know that there’s a specific order that you need to follow when disconnecting your battery terminals?

 3. What Does The Car Battery Do?

-The main battery function in the car is to provide a spark to the starter to crank the engine.
+The primary battery function in the car is to provide a spark to the starter to crank the engine.

 The car battery also provides power for every electrical component in your car — from the headlights to the onboard computer.